Spore drive: Depiction

 To navigate a spore drive requires "seeing" the connections of the network in ways even future computers cannot handle.
 Initially, Starfleet is unable to safely use the spore drive for long-range travel, being limited to short jumps.
 The sister ship of the Discovery, the USS Glenn, is destroyed when first attempting a longer jump due to unproven navigation.
 Later, Discovery encounters an alien creature visually similar to a large Earth tardigrade, with a natural ability to navigate the mycelial network.
 Stamets integrates the creature's DNA into himself—similarly to horizontal gene transfer—and gains the same ability, allowing him to safely jump Discovery to any point in the galaxy.
 Spore jumps were signified by the ship's commander calling for a "black alert", similar to Star Trek's "red alert".
 Discovery's saucer body spins during the spore drive activation, as "rings surrounding the ship's saucer ... begin to rotate as the ship 'spore jumps'."

 Within the Star Trek franchise, after the events of season 2, the Discovery is removed from its then-current year of 2259, time traveling forward irrevocably to the year 3188 for seasons 3-5 and the rest of the Star Trek: Discovery series.
-In the final scenes set in the 23rd century, the Discovery and spore drive projects are left heavily classified, with only a handful of living people alive with knowledge of the ship's true fate until Discovery's arrival in the 32nd century.
+In the final scenes set in the 23rd century, the Discovery and spore drive projects are left heavily classified, with only a handful of living people with knowledge of the ship's true fate until Discovery's arrival in the 32nd century.
 The in-universe history recorded Discovery lost with all hands as the Glenn was, explaining why the convenience of the spore drive was not a factor in Star Trek stories outside of Star Trek: Discovery.
 By the end of Star Trek: Discovery in the far future, the United Federation of Planets learns members of a sentient alien species are able to navigate the spore drive, allowing Stamets to at last retire with Discovery remaining in service.
 Starfleet is ultimately unable to replicate Discovery's technology outside of her unique circumstances, leaving it the only known spore drive starship as of the 42nd century, two millennia after she first jumped.